 Knott Scholarships are based primarily on outstanding academic achievement.
 However, a small amount of credit may be given for extreme financial need.
 You must meet all requirements stated above, including all academic requirements, before financial need is considered.

 To determine eligibility for this credit we use the Parents’ Financial Statement (PFS) distributed through School and Student Service for Financial Aid of Princeton, NJ.
 If you submit the Parents’ Financial Statement to School and Student Service, you must attach a copy of your 2015 (not 2016) Federal Income Tax return, including all schedules if used (failure to do this will disqualify you from financial need consideration.), to your completed Knott Scholarship application when you submit it to our office.

 IF YOU DO NOT SUBMIT A PFS, WE DO NOT NEED ANY TAX INFORMATION.
 Click here here to access \ the PFS form.

 All completed elementary scholarship applications must be in our office no later than 5:00 p.m. on FRIDAY, APRIL 8, 2017.
 Applications received after that date will not be processed regardless of the reason for delay.
 Announcement of results will be made by letter mailed on or about TUESDAY, APRIL 18, 2017.

 Scholarship application records are confidential.
 No information from any application, test score, grade report, evaluation, or tax return will be discussed or disclosed to anyone including, but not limited to applicants, parents, guardians and school personnel.

 APPLICATION REQUEST FORM

 Complete the form below ONLY if you meet the requirements listed above.
-Once you have completed and submitted the form, you will be automatically advanced to the Knott Scholarship Secondary Application form.
+Once you have completed and submitted the form, you will be automatically advanced to the Knott Scholarship Elementary Application form.